-“Facial bloating will tend to fluctuate day to day depending on the underlying issue causing it,” plastic surgeon Joseph Cruise told Fatherly.
-These underlying issues include drinking too much alcohol, eating too much salt, or an undiagnosed food allergy.
-Actual weight gain comes from poor diet, lack of exercise, aging and genetic factors, and is more visible in cheeks, jowls, and under the chin and neck.
+“Facial bloating will tend to fluctuate day to day depending on the underlying issue causing it,” plastic surgeon Dr. Joseph Cruise explains.
+“Excess facial fat typically occurs from weight gain resulting from a poor diet, lack of exercise, aging or genetic conditions.
+Fat is usually more visible in the cheeks, jowls, under the chin and neck.”

-Moon face happens when extra fat deposits build up around the sides of the face, causing it to become gradually more round, full, and puffy.
-A person’s facial bone structure and muscles play a small part (when the masseter muscles between the jaw and cheeks become overdeveloped, faces can look fuller, Cruise notes).
-Occasionally, moon face can be a side effect of steroid treatment or a symptom of Cushing’s syndrome, which occurs when the body is exposed to excess cortisol for long period of time.
+Weight gain in the face happens when extra fat deposits build up around the sides, causing it to become gradually more round, full, puffy, and a full-blown moon face.
+A person’s facial muscles and overall bone structure play a small part.
+For instance, faces can appear fuller when the masseter muscles between the jaw and cheeks are overdeveloped, Cruise notes.
+Occasionally, moon face can be a side effect of steroid treatment or a symptom of Cushing’s syndrome, which occurs when the body is exposed to excess cortisol for long periods of time.
 Cushing’s is typically caused by a tumor on the pituitary gland, or other adrenal gland diseases that affect hormone production, and can be treated with medication, radiation, and surgery.
 Other symptoms of Cushing’s include a fatty hump between your shoulders, erectile dysfunction, decreased fertility, pink and purple stretch marks, and depression.

 “Weight loss can change the shape of your face,” Cruise says.
 “Integrate lifestyle changes to get your body healthier as a whole and incorporate exercise and a healthy well-balanced diet.”